GabrielDeFreitas/composition-pattern-react/README.md

 ![Notification Component](public/component-01.PNG)

-## Introduction to React Composition Pattern
+## Introduction

-The React Composition Pattern is an approach to creating flexible and reusable user interfaces in React.
-Leveraging React's unique ability to create and combine independent components, this pattern enables the construction of complex interfaces by composing simpler elements.
+Developing and maintaining a large-scale React application can often be challenging.
+That's why there are patterns to help us organize the structure of our application, making maintenance more manageable.

+I'll introduce a pattern that I find highly effective: the Composition Pattern, using React with TypeScript, Tailwind CSS, Tailwind Merge for custom styles, and incorporating the Lucide icon library.

+## Understanding the Basics

-By adopting the React Composition Pattern, developers can take advantage of the modularity and reusability intrinsic to React's component system.
-Instead of relying on deep hierarchies and component inheritance, the composition pattern emphasizes building small, specialized components, each focused on a specific task.
+Instead of getting tangled up in complex hierarchies and component inheritance, the Composition Pattern emphasizes the idea of building smaller, specialized components, each focused on a specific task.

+1. **Composition Over Inheritance:**

+- While inheritance involves creating base and derived classes, composition emphasizes building objects composed of other objects.

+- It reduces issues related to deep inheritance hierarchies, keeping things simpler and more understandable.

+2. **Composite Objects:**

+- Instead of inheriting behaviors, a composite object includes instances of other objects, each with specific behaviors.

+- Each object is specialized for a specific task, encouraging code reuse.

+3. **Flexibility and Modifiability:**

+- Composition offers more flexibility compared to inheritance, allowing dynamic addition, removal, or replacement of behaviors during execution.

+- Modifications to one component don't directly impact other components.